junxit/us-congress-bills-110/bill.md

 - **(1)** *ASME/ANSI standard* The term “ASME/ANSI standard” means a safety standard accredited by the American National Standards Institute and published by the American Society of Mechanical Engineers.
 - **(2)** *ASTM standard* The term “ASTM standard” means a safety standard issued by ASTM International, formerly known as the American Society for Testing and Materials.
-- **(3)** *Barrier* The term “barrier” means a fence, dwelling wall, or nondwelling wall, or any combination thereof, which completely surrounds the swimming pool and obstructs access to the swimming pool, especially access from the residence or from the yard outside the barrier.
-A wall of a dwelling may service as part of the barrier if it does not contain any door or window that opens to provide access to the swimming pool.
+- **(3)** *Barrier* The term “barrier”, with respect to a swimming pool, means a fence, dwelling wall, or nondwelling wall, or any combination thereof, which completely surrounds the swimming pool and obstructs access to the swimming pool, especially access from the residence or from the yard outside the barrier.
+In the case where a wall of a dwelling that contains a door or window serves as part of the barrier, all doors and windows providing direct access from the home to the pool must be equipped with an exit alarm that has a minimum sound pressure rating of 85 dB A at 10 feet.
+Alarms should meet the requirements of UL 2017 General-Purpose Signaling Devices and Systems, section 77.
+All doors providing direct access from the home to the pool must be equipped with a self-closing, self-latching device with a release mechanism placed no lower than 54 inches above the floor.
+The term “barrier” means, with respect to a portable hot tub, a lockable cover.
 - **(4)** *Commission* The term “Commission” means the Consumer Product Safety Commission.
 - **(5)** *Main drain* The term “main drain” means a submerged suction outlet typically located at the bottom of a pool or spa to conduct water to a re-circulating pump.
+- **(6)** *Ornamental pool* The term “ornamental pool” means a man-made structure designed to contain water such as a decorative fountain or reflecting pool in the ground, partially in the ground, or in a building, intended primarily for aesthetic value and not intended for swimming or wading.
-- **(6)** *Safety vacuum release system* The term “safety vacuum release system” means a vacuum release system capable of providing vacuum release at a suction outlet caused by a high vacuum occurrence due to a suction outlet flow blockage.
+- **(7)** *Safety vacuum release system* The term “safety vacuum release system” means a vacuum release system capable of providing vacuum release at a suction outlet caused by a high vacuum occurrence due to a suction outlet flow blockage.
-- **(7)** *Unblockable drain* The term “unblockable drain” means a drain of any size and shape that a human body cannot sufficiently block to create a suction entrapment hazard.
+- **(8)** *Unblockable drain* The term “unblockable drain” means a drain of any size and shape that a human body cannot sufficiently block to create a suction entrapment hazard.
-- **(8)** *Swimming pool; spa* The term “swimming pool” or “spa” means any outdoor or indoor structure intended for swimming or recreational bathing, including in-ground and above-ground structures, and includes hot tubs, spas, portable spas, and non-portable wading pools.
+- **(9)** *Swimming pool; spa* The term “swimming pool” or “spa” means any outdoor or indoor structure intended for swimming or recreational bathing, including in-ground and above-ground structures, and includes hot tubs, spas, portable spas, and non-portable wading pools.

 ## § 8.
 CPSC report